kubernetes-sigs/kueue/site/content/en/docs/tasks/run/rayjobs.md

 ## Before you begin

+1. Make sure you are using Kueue v0.6.0 version or newer and KubeRay v1.1.0 or newer.

-1. Check [Administer cluster quotas](/docs/tasks/manage/administer_cluster_quotas) for details on the initial Kueue setup.
+2. Check [Administer cluster quotas](/docs/tasks/manage/administer_cluster_quotas) for details on the initial Kueue setup.

-2. See [KubeRay Installation](https://ray-project.github.io/kuberay/deploy/installation/) for installation and configuration details of KubeRay.
+3. See [KubeRay Installation](https://ray-project.github.io/kuberay/deploy/installation/) for installation and configuration details of KubeRay.

 {{% alert title="Note" color="primary" %}}
 In order to use RayJob you need to restart Kueue after the installation.